dykuang/Leaf_Project/README.md

 # Leaf_Project
-This repository contains codes that I tried in classifying different leaves.
-The data set is obtained from [UCI's machine learning repository](https://archive.ics.uci.edu/ml/datasets/leaf).
+This repository contains some codes that I tried in classifying different leaves and possibly will be more organised once a good model is achieved.
+The data set for test can be obtained from [UCI's machine learning repository](https://archive.ics.uci.edu/ml/datasets/leaf), [Swedish leaf dataset](http://www.cvl.isy.liu.se/en/research/datasets/swedish-leaf/) and [UCI's 100 leaf](https://archive.ics.uci.edu/ml/datasets/One-hundred+plant+species+leaves+data+set).
 We intended to only use shape information currently.

 # Current Best
-The current best performace (~70% accuracy for classifying test data into 30 classes) is achieved by stacking CCD and spectrum density of CCD together and feed them into a NN classifer (input - 50 - dropout(0.5) - 30 - droput(0.25) - softmax)

-The second best (~60% accuracy) is achieved by CCD + SVM/MLP.

-In both cases, proper scalling features is crucial.
-Here `RobustScaler()` from `scikit-learn` package is used.
-As as a side note SVM can achieve ~60% accuracy with only the first 5-6 PCA score from CCD feature.
+The best model now is the architecture that looks like a "naive" module as google's Inception net but in 1D case.
+The input is just the CCD (center contour distance) feature, each conv1d block is with different kernel in order to extract possible features at different scale.
+These features are then concatenated to feed to following fully connected layers.
+Once this network is trained well, the classifying layer on top is taken off and replaced by a kernel svm trying to increase accuracy.

+For all the three datasets, it can all get around or greater than 90% accurracy without tuning hyperparamters particularly.
+It can obtain >99% accuracy in the swedish leaf dataset (holding %10 as test).
+A pretrained model `leafconv1d.hdf5` is included.

 # Brief description for each script
 ## Dependencies